 - Supports high-speed firmware download from Samsung update server (up to 6 MBPS depending on your connection).

 - Lets you enable or disable the CRC (Cyclical Redundancy Check) checksum verification to help you with firmware encryption or decryption or MD5 related issues for enc2 type encrypted firmware.
 The CRC and MD5 hashes ensure the integrity of the firmware file.

-You can toggle Night Mode, CRC Check, and Binary Nature on or off by clicking the 3-dot menu icon on the top-left corner in the Frija windows and selecting Settings.
+You can toggle Night Mode, CRC Check, and Binary Nature on or off by clicking the 3-dot menu icon on the top-left corner in the Frija window and selecting Settings.

-Now that you have already download the latest Frija from above, let’s see how you can use Frija to download the latest firmware for your Samsung Galaxy phone or tablet device.
+Now that you have already download the latest Frija from above and are well aware of its features, let’s see how to use Frija tool to download the latest firmware for your Samsung Galaxy phone or Tab.
 When the firmware.zip is downloaded, you can extract it to get the BL, AP, CP, CSC and Home_CSC firmware binaries to install using Samsung Odin.